+- IBM, CRAY, CDC, UNIVAC, and VAX computer system code packages from the Radiation Shielding Information Center (RSIC) at ORNL.

+- neutrons and/or gamma rays (uncharged particles).

+- multiplying and non-multiplying media.

+- fixed source or eigenvalue.

+- static or time dependent.

+- forward or adjoint.
-- Applicable to multiplying or non-multiplying media. - Can operate in a fixed source or a $k{\text{eff}}$ eigenvalue mode. - Can be used for static or time-dependent calculations. - Operable in both forward and adjoint modes. - Uses cross section and/or albedo data. - Treats regular and/or delta scattering. - Can be coupled with discrete ordinates codes (source and/or response mode coupling). - Has available a general combinatorial geometry, including a torus. - Contains a multiple array nesting feature for finite or infinite geometry lattices. - Has a two- and three-dimensional geometry picture drawing capability. - Can provide collision density plots. - Includes many standard variance reduction techniques. - Uses ANISN library multigroup cross section and anisotropic scattering formats, including upscatter for any number of thermal energy groups. - Can treat separate Klein-Nishina, pair production, and photoelectric reactions for gamma-ray next-event estimation. - Uses a history file for post-processing of results. - Has a "user friendly" framework of routines and other aids which alleviate much of the effort necessary for user-written routines. - Includes a large library of "standard" user routines which may be used directly or serve as models for further modification.

-- Is supported by a plethora of related literature and documentation describing the code, multigroup and general theory, programming details, debugging aids, error messages, flow charts, input/output, sample problems, applications, interpretation of results, and other capabilities and limitations.
+- cross section and/or albedo data.

+- regular or delta scattering.

+- discrete ordinates coupling for source and/or response function.

+- general combinatorial geometry including a torus.

+- multiple array nesting for finite or infinite geometry lattices.

+- two- and three-dimensional geometry picture drawing, - collision density plots, - many standard variance reduction techniques, - ANISN and DTF-IV library multigroup cross section and anisotropic scattering formats, including upscatter for any number of thermal energy groups, - use of separate Klein-Nishina, pair production, and photoelectric reactions for gamma-ray next-event estimation, - history file for post-processing of results, - a "user friendly" framework of routines and other aids which alleviates much of the effort necessary for user-written routines, - a large library of "standard" user routines which may be used directly or serve as models for further modification, and - a plethora of related literature and documentation describing the code, multigroup and general theory, programming details, debugging aids, error messages, flow charts, input/output, sample problems, applications, interpretation of results, and other capabilities and limitations.

 It is the use of the ANISN format cross sections that has given MORSE much of its installation independence.
-The ORNL discrete ordinates codes ANISN and DOT are themselves so widely applied that the capability to produce ANISN library multigroup cross sections is almost always present wherever MORSE is to be implemented.
+The use of the ORNL discrete ordinates codes ANISN and DOT has become so widespread that the capability to produce ANISN library multigroup cross sections is almost always present wherever MORSE is to be implemented.
 Otherwise, the user of MORSE is like the user of a continuous energy Monte Carlo code.
-He is at the mercy of the code distribution center or the code's home installation for cross sections, or he must process his own cross sections; and gaining proficiency in the theory and application of cross-section processing code systems (AMPX or SCALE, for example, for MORSE) can be as difficult as learning to use the Monte Carlo codes themselves.
-Cross-section processing for multigroup Monte Carlo codes is even more difficult than that for continuous energy codes in the sense that considerably more physics must be addressed in the form of spectral weighting, resonance self-shielding, etc. (Most continuous energy codes have capabilities for "pseudo-point" cross sections whose creation contains some of these effects but to a lesser degree.)
+He is at the mercy of the code distribution center or the code's home installation for cross sections, or he must process his own cross sections.
+However, gaining proficiency in the theory and application of cross-section processing code systems (AMGX or SCALE for example, for MORSE) is of the same order of difficulty as that for the Monte Carlo codes.
+Cross-section processing for multigroup Monte Carlo codes is more difficult than that for continuous energy codes.

+in the sense that considerably more physics must be addressed in the form of spectral weighting, resonance self-shielding, etc. (most continuous energy codes have capabilities for "pseudo-point" cross sections whose creation contains some of these effects but to a lesser degree).